Let’s get technical! “An Irrefutable

 The inclusion of bayonet techniques no doubt reflects the fact that Ueshiba was contemporaneously teaching at various military institutions including the Army Toyama School of which Prince Kaya later served as superintendent.
 Such bayonet practices were de rigueur in Japanese army infantry training up through World War II.
 As a young man, Ueshiba himself practiced bayonet forms intensively during his military training as a foot soldier during the Russo-Japanese War.

 Aikido Journal has created a definitive set of 3 downloadable source materials that thoroughly document Morihei Ueshiba’s 1938 Training Manual titled “Budo.”
 This set includes (1) Morihiro Saito’s 43-minute video recreating all of the 50 techniques of “Budo” in high resolution, (2) Saito Sensei’s illustrated textbook titled “Budo: Commentary on Morihei Ueshiba’s 1938 Training Manual” in PDF format, and (3) a PDF facsimile copy of the original Japanese book.
-This special offer is available only through Saturday, April 20, for the discounted price of $24.95.
+This offer is available for the discounted price of $24.95.